Skip to content

 Dynamic Scheduling

 In part 1 of the BikeComputer codelab, we have implemented a version of the bike computer program that uses cyclic static scheduling.
-In part 2 of the BikeComputer codelab, an event-driven model was implemented for an improved handling of events.
-This improves the performance of the application, because it guarantees that no event is ever missed.
-But, task scheduling is still implemented in a static way and tasks are always executed in the same order, independently of their importance.
+In part 2 of the BikeComputer codelab, an event-driven model was implemented to improve event handling.
+This improves the application’s performance because it guarantees that no event is ever missed.
+However, task scheduling is still implemented in a static way, meaning that tasks are always executed in the same order, regardless of their importance.

-In this part of the codelab, we will study how to implement preemptive dynamic scheduling using the capabilities of Mbed OS.
+In this part of the codelab, we will study how to implement preemptive dynamic scheduling using the capabilities of Zephyr RTOS.
 With dynamic scheduling, tasks are scheduled on the fly based on their importance.
 Dynamic scheduling also simplifies the creation of tasks with different rates and preemption allows better prioritization and shorter response times.

 Multi-tasking Application with periodic, event-driven and data-driven tasks